Gros Ventre sage grouse rescue rejected

 “But that was just speculation,” Bohne said, “that they don’t want to go down that road because industry would seize on it as another silver bullet.”

-Human intrusions into the bird's sagebrush-steppe habitat has caused the species to lose more than half its historic range and driven numbers down to below 500,000 birds left in the world.
+Human intrusions into sage grouses’ sagebrush-steppe habitat has caused the species to lose more than half its historic range and driven numbers down to below 500,000 birds left in the world.

-It’s not totally clear what’s caused the decline in the Gros Ventre.
-The valley’s population first shows up in the record books in the 1930s and 40s, when sage grouse remains were detected in coyote scat by Olaus Murie during a bighorn sheep research project.
-But data on bird numbers wasn’t gathered until the 1980s, when former Game and Fish biologist Garvice Roby regularly counted dozens of birds during the spring mating season, when males gather and strut on leks.
+It’s not totally clear what’s caused the decline up the Gros Ventre.
+The valley’s population first shows up in the recordbooks in the 1930s and ‘40s, when sage grouse remains were detected in coyote scat by Olaus Murie during a bighorn sheep research project.
+But data on bird numbers wasn’t gathered until the 1980s, when former Game and Fish biologist Garvice Roby regularly counted dozens of birds during the spring mating season that causes males to gather and strut on leks.

 Those counts have been in a freefall more recently.